-Even in extremely small amounts, the chemicals used to maintain pools and hot tubs can hurt plants and aquatic life in our lakes, rivers, creeks and wetlands.
+Chemicals used for pool/hot tub maintenance can harm plants and aquatic life in our lakes, rivers, creeks, and wetlands.
+Even in extremely small amounts!
 It's important that you follow the City's requirements for draining your pool or spa to protect our waterways from harm.

 Pool and Spa Discharge Requirements

 Drain your pool or spa in accordance with City regulations: see Title 21.03.050.F.
 Permit application information, if required, is available on the Permit Center website here.

 Swimming pool cleaning wastewater and filter backwash shall not be discharged to the storm drain system.